forgi86/pyMPC/doc/sphinx/source/math.rst

         \bigg ]
     \end{multline}.

-Under the hood, pyMPC transforms the original MPC optimization problem in a form that can be solved using a standard QP
+Under the hood, pyMPC transforms the MPC optimization problem above in a form that can be solved using a standard QP
 solver:

 .. math::